Code-Institute-Submissions/MFBuckley-CIProject2/README.md

-player | hear a sound that corresponds to each flash | for acoustic interaction player | follow the sequence of both visual and acoustic stimuli | to repeat the pattern by manually clicking on pads player | press pads in correct sequence | to win level, progress to next level and/or win game player | be informed if I press incorrect sequence | to play level again player | play in strict mode - if my sequence is incorrect I must start game from beginning | to increase difficulty level player | console should be very simplistic | for ease of use player | instructions should be available at the click of a button | so rules of games are clear. player | should be able to play on different screen sizes | for mobile phone play for example
+player | hear a sound that corresponds to each flash | for acoustic interaction player | follow the sequence of both visual and acoustic stimuli | to repeat the pattern by manually clicking on pads player | press pads in correct sequence | to win level, progress to next level and/or win game player | be informed if I press incorrect sequence | to play game again from beginning player | console should be very simplistic | for ease of use player | instructions should be available at the click of a button | so rules of games are clear. player | should be able to play on different screen sizes | for mobile phone play for example